RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 -----

 ### **Latest update**

+Check out our [GSoC 2024 Contributors Leaderboard](https://gsoc.rocket.chat/), to see the amazing contributions by our GSoC 2024 community:  **189 new contributors creating 73 Merged PRs, 104 Open PRs, and 224 Issues** as of **March 7, 2024**!

+GSoC 2024 community mentors continued to help us to run the sixth iteration of the ["Rocket.Chat App workshop (Write an AI App)"](https://open.rocket.chat/channel/events-and-meet-ups?msg=FTDpvbiP9TBS3hy5d) on **March 1, 2024** to a full house of attendees.
+The session is hands-on, and we have to limit the quota due to server and AI/GPU resources available.
+We have modified the flow to include debugging and log content ahead of the workshop, enabling attendees to debug their setup in case of difficulty during the session.
+Due the overwhelming response, we will be expanding our capacity for the next session.
+Thanks goes to the sixth set of ethusisastic attendees for providing us with valuable feedback.

 Check out our [GSoC 2024 Contributors Leaderboard](https://gsoc.rocket.chat/), to see the amazing contributions by our GSoC 2024 community: **141 new contributors creating 62 Merged PRs, 103 Open PRs, and 203 Issues** as of **February 24, 2024**!